Hey, everyone! Thanks for visiting my page!

 The oils lightly separate over time, but it’s nothing that a gentle shake can’t fix.

-Give this a try and let me know what you think!
+Give this a try, pin this on Pinterest, share this recipe with your friends, and let me know what you think!
 I will respond!

 Thanks for reading!